MicrosoftDocs/sql-docs/docs/integration-services/packages/deploy-integration-services-ssis-projects-and-packages.md

 3. Deploy the project to the [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] server.
 For more information, see the instructions below: [To deploy a project to the Integration Services Server](#deploy).

 4. (Optional) Create an environment for the deployed project.
-For more information, see [Create and Map a Server Environment](../../integration-services/packages/create-and-map-a-server-environment.md).

 ###  <a name="convert"></a> To convert a project to the project deployment model